MikaPOINT/ValorantFarmer/README.md

 ### ValorantFarmer👻
-・This is a Valorant XP farmer made by CipherKill but i changed it a little bit (i'm bad at python lol).
+・This is a Valorant XP farmer made by CipherKill but i changed it. (i'm bad at python lol).

 ・What is changing from CipherKill version?

+It fix the problem like not clicking

 You don't need to finish a game to find the Skip Button.